MiguelFids/Mapping_Earthquakes/README.md

 ### Approach

-Uuse the JavaScript and the D3.js library to retrieve the coordinates and magnitudes of the earthquakes from the GeoJSON data.
+Use the JavaScript and the D3.js library to retrieve the coordinates and magnitudes of the earthquakes from the GeoJSON data.
 Rhen, use the Leaflet library to plot the data on a Mapbox map through an API request and create interactivity for the earthquake data.